Graduate Students

 Jennifer Laffick

 Jennifer Laffick is a Ph.D. candidate in the RASC/a: Rhetorics of Art, Space, and Culture program.
-She received her M.A. in Art History from the Courtauld Institute of Art and her B.A. in Art History from the University of Central Florida.
-Laffick’s research focuses on French art of the late eighteenth and early nineteenth centuries (roughly 1780 to 1830).
-In particular, her work interrogates how art intersects with transatlantic imperial politics during this period.
-Laffick is also interested in curatorial work and has worked at several museums including the National Gallery of Art (Washington, D. C.), the Norton Museum of Art (West Palm Beach, FL) and the Wallace Collection (London).
-Email: jlaffick@smu.edu
+She received her M.A. in the History of Art from the Courtauld Institute of Art and her B.A. in Art History from the University of Central Florida.
+Laffick’s research focuses on the relationship between empire and French art during the 18th and 19th centuries.
+Her dissertation examines the transatlantic nature and trans-imperial allure of French neoclassical painting during the first three decades of the 1800s.
+For this project, Laffick has received a Fulbright Fellowship (France, in partnership with the Université Grenoble Alpes), the Alessandra Comini International Fellowship for Art History Studies, and a Mary Vidal Memorial Award from the Historians of Eighteenth-Century Art and Architecture.
+Laffick is also interested museology, both the history of museums from the 18th century onward and curatorial practice today.
+To this end, she has worked at several museums including the National Gallery of Art, the Norton Museum of Art and the Wallace Collection.
+Email: jlaffick@smu.edu -

 Kelsey Rozema is a PhD student in the RASC/a: Rhetorics of Art, Space and Culture Ph.D.
 Program in Art History.
 She received her masters in art history from the University of Wisconsin Milwaukee.
 She is interested in the displays of both agency and oppression in eighteenth-century Spanish portraiture.